 - Raw Veggies.
 Before leaving, I’d cut up a bunch of snacking veggies, such as carrot and celery sticks, broccoli bits, jicama and whatever else was locally available and put them in plastic bags or food storage containers in the refrigerator (add some water to carrots, celery and jicama to keep them crisp).

 - Fruit could work well, too.
 Dave particularly liked having oranges that he could just peel while sitting in the cockpit.
 Apples usually bruised too easily, but I’d get mangoes and papaya and cut them up and put them in the refrigerator for the first couple of days.

 - Olives.
 In Mexico, single-serve pouches of green olives are sold in almost every grocery store.
 I liked them as they were easy to store (no glass, no wasted space) and they made a great middle-of-the-night snack.
-These can be hard to find in the US, although I sometimes see them in my Wal-mart right next to all the other olives.
-I’ve found one place that sells the pouches online at a reasonable price, although I have not bought any from them: Transmed Foods Crespo Olive Pouches.
+I’ve just recently started seeing them in US stores.

 - Crackers & Cheese.
 Crackers go stale quickly in humidity.
 I tried to buy brands that came in sleeves and just get out one sleeve at a time — and keep the others (even unopened) in Ziploc bags.